"If you kids don't stop yelling, you'll give me an ulcer!"

 Here's how doctors believe the H. pylori bacteria cause ulcers:

-By testing someone's blood or bowel movements (poop), doctors can figure out if he or she has been exposed to and might have H. pylori.
+By testing someone's blood, doctors can figure out if he or she has been exposed to H. pylori.
 When tested, lots of people have H. pylori infections.
 Almost 2 out of every 10 people younger than 40 have this infection!

 But here's the weird part: Most infected people do not develop ulcers.
 Doctors still aren't sure why, but they think that part of the reason may depend on the individual person.
 It also may have something to do with the type of H. pylori or acid in the stomach.

 Although H. pylori are responsible for most cases of ulcers, ulcers can happen for other reasons, too.
 Regularly taking a lot of pain relievers, like aspirin or ibuprofen, can cause ulcers in some people.
-Ulcers also can be caused by cancer of the stomach or pancreas.
-This is rare, though, and almost never happens in kids.
+Ulcers can also be caused by cancer of the stomach or pancreas.
+This happens rarely, however, and almost never in kids.
 Also, drinking alcohol and smoking cigarettes can contribute to getting an ulcer.

 Any time you have stomach problems, you should tell your mom or dad.
 Often, it's a good idea to go to the doctor.
 When you're a kid, the problem probably won't be an ulcer.
 But if you know any grown-ups who have burning stomach pain, tell them to go the doctor.
 Ulcers can get worse if they're not treated.